juliakreutzer/slack-joey/README.md

     - `use_cuda`: set to False if running on CPU, True when on GPU.
     - `max_output_length`: sets the maximum output length
     - `beam_size`: beam size for decoding, 1 is greedy decoding.
-- We assume the data is pre-processed with the MosesTokenizer if you set `tokenize`.
+- We assume the data is pre-processed with the MosesTokenizer if you set `--tokenize`.
 If you want to use a different one, modify the code accordingly.

 ### Interactions
 See the docu on how to create bots for slack workspaces and explore the links there: https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace
-You could add more interaction modes, language id to activate different bots, etc. - please make a PR to this repo if you implement a cool extension :) Rhis is really just the bare bone.
+You could add more interaction modes, language id to activate different bots, etc. - please make a PR to this repo if you implement a cool extension :) This is really just the bare bone.